Rockefellera

+Rockefellera is a fungal genus in the family Pannariaceae, containing the single species Rockefellera crossophylla.
+This rare lichen is endemic to eastern North America, where it grows exclusively on large acidic rock overhangs that maintain high humidity.
+Originally described from New England in 1860 by Edward Tuckerman, the species was believed extinct until populations were rediscovered in the early 2000s.
+It is known from only 15 populations, primarily in the southern Appalachian Mountains and Ozark Highlands, and is classified as endangered by the IUCN.

+Taxonomy

-Rockefellera is a fungal genus in the family Pannariaceae.
-It is a monotypic genus, containing the single species Rockefellera crossophylla.
-The genus was circumscribed by James Lendemer and Erin Tripp in 2017.
-The generic name honors the Rockefeller family, "for their century-long support of North American conservation efforts, particularly with respect to national parks."
+The genus was circumscribed by the American lichenologists James Lendemer and Erin Tripp in 2017.
+The generic name honors the Rockefeller family, "for their century-long support of North American conservation efforts, particularly with respect to national parks".

 Rockefellera crossophylla was originally described by American lichenologist Edward Tuckerman as Pannaria crossophylla, based on specimens he collected in New England.
 He had previously mentioned the species in an 1859 publication by William Nylander, but this was not a validly published name as a type was not indicated.

-Because of a dearth of records of the lichen from North America after its initial description, Per Magnus Jørgensen suggested in 2000 that it was potentially extinct in the wild on that continent.
-Since then several populations have been reported from the Canadian Maritimes, the Ozark Highlands, and the southern Appalachian Mountains.